rish-16/CS3244-Tutorial-Material/T4W6/README.md

 In T4W6, I cover Bias-Variance Tradeoff.
 Find the tutorial slides [here](https://www.figma.com/file/jqyuC4tzHUu84NaXc28zPI/Tutorial-Slides?node-id=0%3A1).

+> This tutorial was pretty difficult.
+I've attached a `FAQ.pdf` file that seeks to clarify certain details on this week's topics.

 ## Contents
 This repo contains answers for Questions 1 and 2.